Skip to content

 typescript

-import { loadManifestFromYaml } from '@ikary/loader';
+import { loadManifestFromYaml } from '@ikary/cell-loader';

 const result = loadManifestFromYaml(`